 An Evaluation of the Work of Charles Surrett on Preservation

 I will not and cannot discuss textual criticism with my brothers and sisters in Christ who insist on the exclusive use of the King James Version.
 I will discuss only vernacular translation.
 But there are two questions that my KJV-Only friends have consistently asked that necessarily span the divide between text and translation—and that I do feel I must offer an answer to in good faith.
 The first is, “Doesn’t the NKJV use critical text readings?”
 That is a fair question that necessarily involves some discussion of text, and I’ve sought to answer it.
-The second it, “Doesn’t the Bible teach perfect preservation of the biblical text?”
+The second is, “Doesn’t the Bible teach perfect preservation of the biblical text?”
 That, too, is a fair question, though I confess that some days I think I should not have to answer it: I can direct someone who prefers the Textus Receptus to contemporary translations of that same text.
-I do not mind if my brothers prefer and use the TR—as long as they use a translation that is as intelligible as possible to the plow boy (1 Cor 14:9), and as long as they do not cause division and strife over this debate.
+I do not mind if my brothers prefer and use the TR—as long as they use a translation that is as intelligible as possible to the plow boy (1 Cor 14:9), and as long as they do not cause division and strife over this debate (Gal 5:19–20).
 But I have decided to write on this topic because I myself want to be certain that I am not ignoring or twisting the Bible.
 If the Bible teaches perfect preservation, I will and must believe it.

 Chuck Surrett has recently released a short white paper of sorts, arguing in some detail but in admirable brevity what I’ve also read in his two books: precisely that the Bible teaches perfect preservation of the Hebrew and Greek texts of Scripture.
 It teaches, he says, “the certainty of the words” (Prov 22:20–21).
 I have been asked by nearby pastor and friend Jonathan Beazley to evaluate Surrett’s arguments, and my own desire to dig into the relevant passages combined with this request to produce the text below.
 I beg the reader’s indulgence in starting with a somewhat lengthy introduction; these matters are complicated, and I need a little time and space.
 Let’s begin.